prometheus-operator/kube-prometheus/docs/exposing-prometheus-alertmanager-grafana-ingress.md

 ])
 ```

 In order to expose Alertmanager and Grafana, simply create additional fields containing an ingress object, but simply pointing at the `alertmanager` or `grafana` instead of the `prometheus-k8s` Service.
 Make sure to also use the correct port respectively, for Alertmanager it is also `web`, for Grafana it is `http`.
 Be sure to also specify the appropriate external URL.
+Note that the external URL for grafana is set in a different way than the external URL for Prometheus or Alertmanager.
+See [ingress.jsonnet](../examples/ingress.jsonnet) for how to set the Grafana external URL.

 In order to render the ingress objects similar to the other objects use as demonstrated in the [main readme](../README.md#usage):